Nonimmigrant Visa Lawyers in Florida & New York

 Changing the Status of Your Nonimmigrant Visa

 You were issued your nonimmigrant visa on the assumption that you would return to your country-of-origin by the time that the visa expired.
-If you fail to do this or if a situation arises that requires you to stay longer, you will need representation from an Orlando immigration attorney.
+If you fail to do this or if a situation arises that requires you to stay longer, you will need representation from an Florida & New York immigration attorney.

 If you want to change your visa status, start the process right away.
 The USCIS will consider your application if you submit it before your current visa expires, do not change your activity until you receive approval, and have not committed any crimes that would make you ineligible.
 An experienced advocate at the Sekou Clarke Law Group can work to simplify the process and seek a favorable outcome on your behalf.